Free Press Foundation: History

 During a UNDP donor countries' conference held in Ulaanbaatar in October 1991, Denmark expressed interest in supporting the democratization process in Mongolia.
 Thus, Mongolia was included into "Support Programme for countries in transition", financed by the Government of Denmark.
 DANIDA, the Danish International Development Agency, implemented projects in agriculture, energy, environment protection, education, press and humanitarian sectors of Mongolia.
 "Free and Independent press of Mongolia" was one of the projects supported by the Government of Denmark.
-It is one of the longest and successfully implemented projects in Mongolia by DANIDA.
-The Government of Denmark provided 3 million 725 thousand Danish krone for the construction of independent printing house in Mongolia.
+It is one of the longest and most successfully implemented projects in Mongolia by DANIDA.
+The Government of Denmark provided 3 million 725 thousand Danish krone for the construction of an independent printing house in Mongolia.
 The Government of Mongolia invested financing equivalent to 925 thousand DKK.

 Status

 FPF is a non-government, non-profit and non-membership organization, designed to promote social development.
 The status of non-profit organization was a logical continuation of the project and its objective.
 The project implementers have voiced their common opinion that the non-profit status is the best and open model and is the solution for being independent from financial and political interests.
 That's why, it needed to register the foundation as a non-government organization to maintain the status of non-profit entity.
 The best or optimal option was to establish a foundation.
 According to the Mongolian Law on NGOs, foundations are allowed to conduct economic activities and gain profits from them.
 Profit is gained from economic activities.
 However, it doesn't distribute the profit as a dividend to anybody.
-It re-invest in the foundation operations and give away as grant aids and donations.
+It re-invests in the foundation operations and gives it away as grant aids and donations.
 There are many foundations in Denmark and Europe with NGO status.
-The decision to establish NGO has proven to be consistent through the years, and to this day FPF have been operating as NGO adhering to its main line of foundation purpose and objectives.
+The decision to establish an NGO has proven to be consistent through the years, and to this day FPF have been operating as an NGO adhering to its main line of foundation purpose and objectives.

 Governing body

 The supreme governing body of the FPF is the Managing Board.
-The Board shall consist of seven members including chairperson; three representatives of the Customers' Assembly; three representatives of Employees' Assembly.
+The Board shall consist of seven members including chairperson, three representatives of the Customers' Assembly, and three representatives of Employees' Assembly.
 Each Assembly shall elect these three persons to the Board.
 The Chairperson of the Board shall be an independent person, widely respected in the society and without any particular interest in the Foundation's activities and newspaper publishing.
 Candidates to be the Chairperson are to be nominated by members of the Board.
 The candidate who has won absolute majority of votes is elected.
 The Chairperson shall be elected for a three-year period by secret voting of six members of the Board.